mercethem/DDS/docs/scripts/sh/simple_dynamic_test.md

-# simple_dynamic_test.sh
+# test_idl_modules.sh

 ## Overview

-`simple_dynamic_test.sh` automatically discovers and tests all IDL modules by running their Publisher and Subscriber executables.
+`test_idl_modules.sh` automatically discovers and tests all IDL modules by running their Publisher and Subscriber executables.
 It launches each module in separate terminal windows for easy monitoring.

 ## Purpose